A Series Of Weather Systems - KION546

 Good for all reporting stations.

-Weather Story: Today we get a break with increased sunshine on tap.
-A stronger weather system arrives on Thursday with widespread light to moderate rain and breezy conditions.
+Weather Story: The weather pattern is about to become much more active.
+A stronger weather system arrives today with widespread light to moderate rain and breezy conditions late in the day.
 Additional (weaker) weather systems will follow on Saturday and Monday (Presidents Day) with breaks in between.
 Temperatures look to remain seasonable to slightly cool during the period.

-Rest of Wednesday: Mostly sunny to partly cloudy and a bit warmer.
-Highs in the upper 50s to low 60s on the coast and widespread 60s inland.
-Briefly breezy for inland valleys in the afternoon.
+Overnight: Light to moderate rainfall overnight with gusty conditions.
+Expect lows in the mid 40s to low 50s.

-Overnight: A few clouds with patchy to dense fog possible.
-Expect lows in the 40s to near 50s along the coast with 30s to low 40s inland.
+Friday: A few sprinkles may linger into Friday afternoon under partly cloudy skies.
+Breezy northwest winds persist.
+Highs in the upper 50s to low 60s.

-Extended: We’ll get a break on Friday, but it will remain a bit cool and breezy.
-A weather system will arrive on Saturday with mainly light showers.
+Extended: A weather system will arrive on Saturday with mainly light showers late in the day.
 Sunday (Valentine’s Day), looks nicer, then another system arrives on Monday.
 Conditions may remain active into next week.

 -------------------------------------------------------------------------